SeriousGuy888/Billzonian/examples/affection.md

-**Affection Uncrat Beas**
+**Affektion Unkrat Beas**
 =====

-*This example text grammatically acrat beed when it written beed.*
+*This example text grammatikally akrat beed when it written beed.*
-*Standard Billzonian may have changed since this written beed.*
+*Standard Billzonian may have tshanged sinse this written beed.*

-Affection fery uncrat beas; it always uncrat will bea.
+Affektion fery unkrat beas; it always unkrat will bea.

-It unknown bea who first invented this myth of affection existing.
+It unknown bea who first invented this myth of affektion existing.
-Whoever did manufacture this misconception must have had some malintentions.
+Whoever did manufakture this miskonseption must have had some malintentions.

-It has become obvious that despision what makes the world go 'round beas.
+It has bekome obvious that despision what makes the world go 'round beas.
-Billzo, of course, cognises this fact, and has been attempting to spread the message of despision.
+Billzo, of kourse, kognises this fakt, and has been attempting to spread the message of despision.
-Despision does quite the thing beas, and it taking the place of affection will definitely gooderise society.
+Despision does quite the thing beas, and it taking the plase of affektion will definitely gooderise sosiety.
-Billzo sometimes wonders who could ever believe in something as ridiculous as affection.
+Billzo sometimes wonders who kould ever believe in something as ridikulous as affektion.

 Grati for reading Billzo's propaganda.
-You indoctrinated have beed.
+You indoktrinated have beed.